 This is a great, simple and fun way of decorating eggs for Easter, and you can definitely get kids of all ages to help with these dyed Ninja Turtles Easter eggs.
 With only a handful of supplies needed, they are inexpensive too.
 You’ll need green egg dye or food coloring, vinegar, ribbon, google eyes, and glue.
 Kids of all ages will enjoy making their favorite turtle characters!

 If you have some gorgeous paper serviettes (napkins) that you can’t quite bear to let go of this Easter egg decorating idea is for you!
 You can create decoupage Easter eggs using napkins, scissors, and Mod Podge.
 These eggs will last pretty much forever if you blow the eggs before decorating them!

 10. Silk Tie Dyed Easter Eggs

-Once you see how beautiful these silk tie dyed Easter eggs are, this might just become your new family Easter egg decorating tradition!
-This is a really great way to use old silk ties or scarves that you’ve picked up over the years.
-Just tie the fabric around the eggs, boil in vinegar, and open up to reveal a stunning design.
+Once you see how beautiful these silk tie-dyed Easter eggs are, this might just become your new family Easter egg decorating tradition!
+This is a great way to use old silk ties or scarves you’ve picked up over the years.
+Just tie the fabric around the eggs, boil them in vinegar, and open them up to reveal a stunning design.